ipierre3/RPSLS-Rock-Paper-Scissors-Lizard-Spock-/README.md

-# RPSLS-Rock-Paper-Scissors-Lizard-Spock-
+# RPSLS (Rock-Paper-Scissors-Lizard-Spock)
-Python, (Git/GitHub, VS Code w/Debugger)
+Python (Git/GitHub, VS Code w/Debugger)

-""Main Stories
+"" Main Stories

 As a developer, I want to make at least 10 commits with descriptive messages.
 As a developer, I want to find a way to properly incorporate inheritance into my game.